ThatLuckyBear/Lucky_GGST/baiken-learning-notes.md

 Inputs: [66] > [2] > [6] (66)(2) > 7 > 236S
 press and hold 66 then immediately hold 2
-When it's time to YZN hold 6 and release 66 and 2 with plink timing (without releasing 6) press 7 and then S Troubleshooting
+When it's time to YZN hold 6 and release 66 and 2 quickly (without releasing 6) press 7 and then S (plink timing is a bit too fast) Troubleshooting
 You don't have to hold 7 but you should hold 6 sooo 0 if you don't jump make sure your 66 input was off before inputting 7, the dash button will not allow jumping